 - Quick setup time: Usually a few days

-- Quick funding: When possible, invoices funded same day
+- Quick funding: When possible, invoices funded the same day

 How does receivables factoring work?

-The first installment is advanced to your account as soon as you invoice your client.
-This installment ranges from 80% to 95% of the invoice.
+The first installment is advanced to your account shortly after you submit an invoice for processing.
+This installment ranges from 85% to 95% of the invoice.
 The size of this advance depends on your industry and client profile.

-The cost of receivables factoring is based on three criteria.
-We look at the size of your expected financing line, the credit quality of your invoices, and your industry.
+The cost of receivables factoring is determined by the size of your expected financing line, the credit quality of your invoices, and your industry.
 Factoring costs average from 1.15% to 3% per 30 days.